-The new security layout provides more granularity when it comes to choosing who can access your website.
+The security layout provides more granularity when it comes to choosing who can access your website.
 While at first it may look intimidating the concept is quite simple.
-Each of the two axis provide the where and who of the new security system.
+Each of the two axes provide the where and who of the new security system.
 The numbers 1-4 are locations of potential users (the where) and the letters A-H are (the who) that can access your site.
 So it is as easy as picking the place where you want the user to be and then the who and finding the intersection in the table.
-Below is a grid layout of the new security levels which will allow you to do that, and below that are some examples of the most common requested security levels.
+Below is a grid layout of the security levels which will allow you to do that, and below that are some examples of the most common requested security levels.

 |IP Address Restrictions|